reselbob/IMBOB/README.md

 In order to add an `Actor` to a movie, the base data repesenting that actor must exist already as a `Person`.
 In other words, in order for an `Actor` to be added to a `Movie`, you must provide the unique identifier, `id` of the corresponding `Person` as it exists in the `Persons` collection of the API.
-Adding an an `Actor` without a `Person.id` will throw an error.
+Adding an `Actor` without a `Person.id` will throw an error.

 ![Project Graph](docs/images/basic-graph.png "Project Graph")